MIT-Senseable-City-Lab/sensing-garden-backend/README.md

 ## Using the Sensing Garden Client Package

-The `sensing-garden-client` package provides functions to interact with the API endpoints.
+The `sensing_garden_client` package provides functions to interact with the API endpoints.

 ```python
 # Import the client and endpoint functions